MMiracleM/Predicting-Food-Additives-Impact-on-Health/README.md

 Food-Additives-Analysis/

-├── Food_Addictives.ipynb # Data cleaning, exploration, and visualization of food additives dataset
+├── Food_Addictives.ipynb - Data cleaning, exploration, and visualization of food additives dataset

-├── Food_Addictives_NLP.ipynb # NLP analysis on additive-related articles
+├── Food_Addictives_NLP - NLP analysis on additive-related articles

-├── Food Additives.pbix # Power BI dashboard for interactive data exploration
+├── Food Additives.pbix - Power BI dashboard for interactive data exploration

+├── cleanedfooddata.xlsx - Collected food addictives and intake dataset

+├── requirements.txt - Required Libraries for running the python code

-├── README.md # Project overview and usage guide
+├── README.md - Project overview and usage guide

 ## Project Overview

-The goal of this project is to explore and analyze food additives through both structured data and unstructured text.
+The goal of this project is to explore, analyze food additives and developed a predictive machine learning model to predict the impact of the food addictives on health, through both structured data and unstructured text.
 It provides insights into the types, categories, and public perception of additives by combining:

 - **Data cleaning and visualization**
+- **Predictive Modelling**
 - **Text analysis with NLP**
 - **Interactive visual reporting in Power BI**